 Your have laid all the foundations and now you are ready to get the whole school onto your Classlist site - go for the big push approach and get all your parents signed up in just a couple of weeks.
 This approach takes a little planning and coordination, but don't worry; your trusty team already on Classlist can help out.
 If everyone chips in it should be a breeze!

 If you don't like the idea of a big fanfare and formal launch strategy you can still announce the site to parents using the same resources but without the sign up deadlines and coordinated effort.
-It will probably take a lot longer to get your parents signed up (and may even involve more effort on your part to keep nagging at people), but a viral campaign can be effective in the long run.
+It will probably take longer to get your parents signed up (and may even involve more effort on your part to keep nagging at people), but a viral campaign can be effective in the long run.
 Use community events or other whole-school features (eg second hand uniform sales) as hooks to get people talking and encourage them to sign up - that fear of missing out will work in your favour.

 In this section, we will discuss how to: